Returning from a leave of absence

 Your Academic School

-The first step is to talk to your personal tutor or someone else in your department about returning.
-Your personal tutor or member of the Academic School support staff will be able to provide you with useful information about Welcome week, enrolment, module/elective choice and anything else relevant to your return.
+The first step is to talk to your academic mentor or someone else in your department about returning.
+Your academic mentor or member of the Academic School support staff will be able to provide you with useful information about Welcome week, enrolment, module/elective choice and anything else relevant to your return.

 Student Services Centre